PROOFING! Proofing. proofing?

 Criticism, however, has to be good criticism.
 Too often, I find editors, especially those we pay hundreds, and sometimes thousands of dollars, don’t always spell it out for us.
 They leave too much to the imagination.
 But don’t think for a minute you and I are off the hook because of this.
 Our writings are our responsibility, no matter what.

 With that in mind, I’ve taken sentences from a short story I wrote several weeks ago and used them as examples.
 I hope these examples will help you better proof your work.
+Many of you might find better ways to reword these sentences.
+That’s great.
+Because you have mentally participated in this exercise is indeed the whole point.

 Example 1: She took her time and examined each dark portal as best she could until she spotted a mysterious man going in and out a door on the first floor.